RUB-EP1/ExercisesDataAnalysisWS2425/exercises/setup.md

 Instructions are highlighted as follows

 > [!NOTE]
 > To install Julia on your system, follow [these instructions](https://julialang.org/downloads/).
-> For git, go to https://git-scm.com/downloads.
+> For git, go to <https://git-scm.com/downloads>.

 While tips look like this:

 > [!TIP]
 > In a terminal use the commands `which julia` or `which git` (linux, macOS) `where.exe ...` (Windows) to check if your system knows the software and where it is installed.
 Note that a restart after installation might be needed.

+Also,

 > [!TIP]
-> While you will be going through the setup together in the first tutorial, you might still get stuck with the software or the exercises.
-If that happens, do not hesitate to contact `marian.stahl@cern.ch`.
+> While you will be going through the setup together in the first tutorial,
+> you might still get stuck with the software or the exercises.
+> If that happens, do not hesitate to contact `marian.stahl@cern.ch`.

 After the installation, we are ready to start a *project* in Julia.
 In a terminal, navigate to the directory you would like to store your work, and open the Julia command line interface (called [REPL](https://docs.julialang.org/en/v1/manual/getting-started/)).
 To understand the syntax, read the hint that follows the instructions.

 ## Setup julia

+Start in a terminal,

 > [!NOTE]
+>
 > ```julia
 > $ julia
 > julia> # this is a comment.
 Type ] to get to the package mode